 Between each solar event (solstices and equinoxes) lies a midpoint that marks the first day of each season: Spring (Imbolc), Summer (Beltane), Autumn (Lammas), Winter (Samhain).
 See these dates for the northern hemisphere marked in the picture below.

 There have been many attempts throughout history to stamp out Paganism, as it was seen as a threat to other religions, systems and orders.
 Paganism was widely practiced amongst the heretics (people with strong beliefs that fall outside of the established ones) and associated with the revolts during the transition from feudalism to capitalism in the Middle Ages in Europe.
 I recently read Caliban and the Witch by Silvia Federici, an eye-opening account of the oppression of the heretics and marginalised people (particularly women through the witch-hunt) during the social, political, and economic shifts in the world at that time.
 It reveals how the foundation of capitalism is built and dependant on ideas of oppression, one of the many critical parts of history that is often brushed under the carpet as it is ridden with shame.
 I really recommend bringing some of this history to light by reading this book: download a free copy of the book here.

-Modern Pagans practicing today draw on the ancient pagan theological structure and ritual practices that have been used over thousands of years, one of the central aspects being nature worship.
+Many Pagans practicing today draw on the ancient pagan theological structure and ritual practices that have been used over thousands of years, one of the central aspects being nature worship.
 We can see this reflected in how the Wheel of the Year creates a structure for the year that connects you to your environment, the seasons, and changes in amounts of daylight.
 Often as we move through the year, these changes in nature around us can reflect how many people are feeling or what they are experiencing.
 As the daylight becomes less the trees draw in energies, drop their leaves, and animals hibernate.
-We too can have instincts and tendencies to hibernate, however many environments, particularly in urban areas, have so much stimulus (e.g. light and noise pollution, large amounts of entertainment and social opportunities, things being open 24/7) which increases the temptation to keep going and makes it more difficult to deeply rest over the winter.
+We too can have instincts and tendencies to hibernate, however many environments, particularly in urban areas, have so much stimulus (e.g. light and noise pollution, copious entertainment and social opportunities, cities have 24/7 activity) which increases the temptation to keep going and makes it more difficult to deeply rest over the winter.
 I’m definitely not a Pagan but draw on some of their ideas around nature worship and their seasonal celebrations throughout the Wheel of the Year.
 Nature holds a lot of power and it is the core aspect of all the creative practices I do — Shiatsu, Acutonics, working with plants and nature connection.

-Shiatsu can really help people through the shifts in seasons as we move around the Wheel of the Year, especially the transitional phase from one season to another, and help connect people with the natural world through the Five Elements: Wood, Fire, Earth, Metal and Water.
+The practice of Shiatsu can really help people through the shifts in seasons as we move around the Wheel of the Year, especially the transitional phase between seasons, and connect people with the natural world through the Five Elements: Wood, Fire, Earth, Metal and Water.
 These Elements inherently refer to nature and are a foundational principle in Traditional Chinese Medicine.
 I find it really interesting how The Five Elements can map onto the Wheel of the Year — and for me, how these two conceptual frameworks (which are rooted in very different geographical areas) align so neatly, seemingly says something of the importance of relating to our year in terms of natures cycles.
 You can see how I map the Five elements onto the Wheel of the Year in the picture below.